 The proposal does not change the service areas for the Oregon City Police Department and Clackamas Fire District.
+The infill of additional housing units authorized within these service areas will receive the same levels of protection provided city-wide.

 Wastewater Treatment